kitty-catt/bc-full/README.md

 2. sonarqube.
 3. create an apache httpd server called the silver platter where reports are stored of maven site scans, and jmeter runs.

-Make a user to access the silver platter:
+### b.1) Make a user

     bash tools/httpd/provide_access.sh

 Note: the site scan will reveal vulnerabilities in the dependencies and source.
 That something to consider when you were to apply such a setup on your customers code, ...

+Test access to the silver platter on the following link on [CRC](http://silver-platter-full-bc.apps-crc.testing/)

 ## c) Pipeline Resources